Hotels near Slaughter Field

 Which hotels near Slaughter Field have laundry facilities?

-Which hotels near Slaughter Field have a pool?
+Which hotels near Slaughter Field have an outdoor pool?

 Which hotels near Slaughter Field have suites or extra space?